Array of concerns soured Germans on defense mega-merger

 BERLIN Concerns about the fate of German production sites, the reaction of investors and the symbolism of creating a giant military firm in a country with deep pacifist strains turned Angela Merkel against the European defense merger that collapsed on Wednesday.

-EADS EAD.PA, the Franco-German parent of jetmaker Airbus, and British defense group BAE Systems (BAES.L) announced after weeks of intense talks they were abandoning plans for a $45 billion deal that would have created an aerospace and defense giant bigger than Boeing (BA.N).
+EADS, the Franco-German parent of jetmaker Airbus, and British defense group BAE Systems announced after weeks of intense talks they were abandoning plans for a $45 billion deal that would have created an aerospace and defense giant bigger than Boeing.

 Bankers involved in the deal, officials in Paris and at EADS all blamed Germany for the failure, saying Berlin had been offered crucial concessions in the final days of the negotiations, only to quash it nonetheless.